YunsungLim/2022_TL_ads2diff_MOFs/README.md

-# Transfer learning task from adsorption to diffusionㅇ
+# Transfer learning task from adsorption to diffusion

 ## Descriptions
 ### checkpoint